MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x6b--process1-initialization-failed.md

 Any part of the disk subsystem can cause the PROCESS1\_INITIALIZATION\_FAILED bug check, including bad disks, bad or incorrect cables, mixing different ATA-type devices on the same chain, or drives that are not available because of hardware regeneration.

-This bug check can also be caused by a missing file from the boot partition or by a driver that a user accidentally disabled in the **Drivers** tab.
+This bug check can also be caused by the system not being able to access to the file ntdll.dll, either because it is missing or corrupt, or if the catroot folder is missing, or by a driver that a user accidentally disabled in the **Drivers** tab.

 ## Resolution